bheimbu/annoSnake/docs/source/index.rst

 |

-A Snakemake workflow for structural and functional annotation of metagenomes and metagenome-assembled genomes.
+A Snakemake workflow for structural and functional annotation of metagenomes and MAGs.

 |